redpanda-data/connect/docs/concepts.md

 If Benthos isn't reading fast enough from your source it might not necessarily be due to a slow consumer.
 If the sink is slow this can cause back pressure that throttles the amount Benthos can read.
-Try consuming a test feed with the output replaced with `stdout` and pipe it to `/dev/null` (or use `file` with the path set to `/dev/null`).
+Try consuming a test feed with the output replaced with `drop`.
 If you notice that the input consumption suddenly speeds up then the issue is likely with the output, in which case [try the next section](#benthos-writes-too-slowly).

-If the `/dev/null` output pipe didn't help then take a quick look at the basic configuration fields for the input source type.
+If the `drop` output pipe didn't help then take a quick look at the basic configuration fields for the input source type.
 Sometimes there are fields for setting a number of background prefetches or similar concepts that can increase your throughput.
 For example, increasing the value of `prefetch_count` for an